 A security deposit will be taken at the start of the tenancy.
-The deposit amount required is equivalent to one month’s rental plus £200.00.
-If you intend to keep a pet at the property permission must be given and you will be required to make an additional payment to your deposit (minimum of £150.00 subject to your landlords’ terms).
+The deposit amount required is equivalent to five weeks rental.
+If you intend to keep a pet at the property permission must be given and you will be required to pay an additional 1% rental.

 Your deposit will be held in our Client Account and protected with the Tenancy Deposit Scheme.
 You will be given a certificate to show this has been carried out.

 - Register your details on our website and keep up-to-date with our latest properties.

 - Make an appointment to view any properties of interest.